Mayo Clinic's approach

 A Mayo Clinic doctor and surgeon collaborate and discuss mitral valve repair and replacement.

-Mayo Clinic cardiologists and cardiac surgeons have experience and expertise evaluating and treating people who may need mitral valve repair or mitral valve replacement.
-Mayo doctors perform more than 500 mitral valve repairs and mitral valve replacements each year.
+Mayo Clinic cardiovascular and cardiothoracic surgeons in Arizona, Florida and Minnesota have extensive experience performing a wide range of cardiac surgeries, including mitral valve repair or mitral valve replacement.
+Mayo doctors perform more than 600 mitral valve repairs and mitral valve replacements each year.

 Pediatric cardiologists and pediatric cardiac surgeons at Mayo Clinic's campus in Minnesota have experience treating children with mitral valve disease and other heart conditions.